NEUS-DEVELOPMENT/sentinel-go/CONTRIBUTING.md

-# Contributing to NEUS Sentinel 🛡️

-First off, thank you for considering contributing to NEUS!
-It’s people like you who make NEUS Sentinel a world-class autonomous immune system.

-By contributing, you help secure the future of AI.

-## 🛡️ Our Security Philosophy
-NEUS is built on **Sovereign Intelligence**.
-We prioritize:
-1. **Performance:** Security logic must run in microseconds.
-2. **Autonomy:** Modules should be effective even when offline.
-3. **Stealth:** Protection logic should be ephemeral and hard to reverse-engineer.

-## 🛠️ How Can You Help?

-### 1. Adding Security Patterns (Rules)
-If you discover a new Prompt Injection technique or a dangerous SQL pattern, you can add it to the `StaticRuleEngine`.
-- Rules must be implemented as optimized Regular Expressions.
-- Each rule must include a brief comment explaining the threat it mitigates.

-### 2. Enhancing the Go Core
-We are always looking to optimize the Sentinel's performance:
-- Reducing memory allocations (GC pressure).
-- Improving the `NeuralTunnel` encryption handshake.
-- Enhancing the `HotPatch` atomic swapping mechanism.

-### 3. Reporting Vulnerabilities
-**Please do not open a public issue for security vulnerabilities.** If you find a bypass in the Sentinel, email us at `security@neus-logic.io`.
-We will coordinate a fix and credit you in the changelog.

-## 🚀 Development Workflow

-1. **Fork** the repository and create your branch from `main`.
-2. **Install Go 1.21+** and ensure your environment is clean.
-3. **Write Tests:** No contribution will be accepted without corresponding tests in `main_test.go`.
-4. **Format:** Run `go fmt ./...` before committing.
-5. **Lint:** Ensure your code passes `go vet`.

-## 📜 Code of Conduct
-By participating in this project, you agree to abide by our Code of Conduct: Be respectful, stay objective, and prioritize the safety of the AI ecosystem.

----
-*NEUS Sentinel is a Generation 2 Security Solution.
-Let's build a sovereign future together.*
+# Contributing to Neus Sentinel
+**Technical Standards for Sovereign Intelligence Development**

+This document outlines the professional requirements for contributing to the Neus Sentinel core.
+As an MIT licensed project within the Neus AI platform, we welcome contributions that enhance the effectiveness and performance of our autonomous immune system.

+## Security Philosophy
+All contributions must align with the foundational pillars of Sovereign Intelligence:

+* **Performance**
+Security logic must be optimized for microsecond execution.
+Latency is a vulnerability.
+* **Autonomy**
+Architectural modules must remain fully operational in air gapped or unstable network environments.
+* **Stealth**
+Protection mechanisms must be ephemeral and engineered to resist adversarial reverse engineering.

+## Technical Contribution Areas

+### 1. Security Pattern Engineering
+Optimization of the StaticRuleEngine via high performance Regular Expressions.
+Focus areas include the mitigation of advanced Prompt Injection techniques and SQL injection patterns with minimal computational overhead.

+### 2. Go Core Infrastructure
+Refinement of the Sentinel execution layer:
+* Minimizing heap allocations to reduce Garbage Collection interference.
+* Hardening the NeuralTunnel encryption protocols for secure telemetry.
+* Optimizing the HotPatch atomic swapping mechanism for zero downtime logic updates.

+### 3. Vulnerability Disclosure
+To maintain the integrity of the AI ecosystem, do not disclose security vulnerabilities through public issues.
+Coordinate all disclosures privately via security@neus-platform.io.

+## Development Workflow

+* **Branching Strategy**
+Contributors are required to fork the repository and initiate feature branches from the main distribution line.
+* **Environment Standards**
+The project requires Go 1.21 or higher.
+Development must occur within a clean and isolated environment.
+* **Validation and Testing**
+No code will be merged without comprehensive unit and integration tests.
+All logic must be validated within the main_test.go suite.
+* **Code Integrity**
+Prior to submission, execution of go fmt and go vet is mandatory to ensure adherence to platform standards.

+## Code of Conduct
+All participants are expected to maintain professional objectivity and prioritize the safety and stability of the AI landscape.

+## License
+By contributing to Neus Sentinel, you agree that your contributions will be licensed under the project MIT License.